ohueter/normalize-git-branch-name/README.md

 # normalize-branch-name Github Action

-This action uses the Github context to extract the branch name and normalize it according to the following steps.
-It calculates the SHA1 checksum of the normalized branch name.
+Extract the branch name from the GitHub runner context and normalize it using the following steps.
+Calculates the SHA1 checksum of the normalized branch name for further use, e.g. in CI or CD systems.

+### Normalization steps:

 1. Remove all non-alphanumeric characters at the beginning of the string.
 2. Replace slashes by dashes.